Nearshore Ecosystems

 What are we finding?

-Sea star species composition and density across all four Gulf Watch Alaska regions through 2024: Katmai National Park and Preserve (KATM), Kachemak Bay (KBAY), Kenai Fjords National Park (KEFJ), and Western Prince William Sound (WPWS).
-Solid horizontal line shows long-term mean total sea star density and dashed lines show standard error.
-Dashed red line indicates the start and end of the Pacific marine heatwave.
+Clam density at the 0.0 m tidal elevation relative to mean lower low water (MLLW) across the four Gulf Watch Alaska regions: Katmai National Park and preserve (KATM), Kachemak Bay (KBAY), Kenai Fjords National Park (KEFJ), and Western Prince William Sound (WPWS).
+The black horizontal line shows regional long-term mean total clam density and the grey lines show ±1 standard error.
+Dashed red line indicates sampling years that fall within the Pacific marine heatwave.